 Through its Age-Friendly Public Health Systems (AFPHS) initiative, Trust for America’s Health (TFAH) prioritizes the public health roles in healthy aging and encourages all state and local public health departments to make healthy aging a core function.
-To further incentivize this transition, TFAH has developed an AFPHS Recognition Program that sets out 10 foundational actions that, if achieved, will reflect a health department’s commitment to healthy aging.
-To help health departments achieve recognition, TFAH has developed this guidance that includes examples and resources for the 10 steps.
-TFAH will offer additional tools and trainings on each of the actions to further build the capacity of state and local health departments to become age-friendly.
+To further incentivize this transition, TFAH developed an AFPHS Recognition Program based on the 6Cs Framework for Creating Age-Friendly Public Health Systems and corresponding actions that, if achieved, will reflect a health department’s commitment to healthy aging.
+This revised version of the original Recognition Program is designed to honor all levels of engagement by public health professionals in advancing healthy aging.
+TFAH will offer one-on-one technical assistance to further build the capacity of state and local health departments to become age-friendly.

 The new Program offers opportunities for recognition at three levels: AFPHS Champion (individual); AFPHS Recognition (departmental); and AFPHS Advanced (also departmental).

 - Recognition in the AFPHS newsletter and on the AFPHS website

 - Certificate and virtual badge that can be used on websites, email signatures, department resources, and social media

 - Opportunity to leverage recognition with potential partners and funders, and

 - Demonstrates commitment to more fully achieve the department’s mission of serving the population throughout the life course.

 AFPHS Champion: The first step toward embedding and sustaining new practices is to build the capacity of public health professionals to become leaders in healthy aging through training and professional development.
 Thus, TFAH is creating an “AFPHS Champion” designation to recognize public health professionals who have committed to building their own knowledge and expertise and have a desire to lead their departments in becoming age-friendly.